-Reference information: JCI Insight.
-2023;8(4):e155968. https://doi.org/10.1172/jci. insight.155968. instead, neutrophil maturation seems to be regulated by an intrinsic molecular program (7).
+Reference information: /Cl Insight.
+2023;8(4):e155968. https://doi.org/10.1172/jci. insight.155968.

+Introduction

+Prematurely born infants are highly susceptible to bacterial, fungal, and viral infections and have increased morbidity and mortality from neonatal sepsis compared with term babies (1, 2).
+This clinical observation reflects the contrasting requirements the immune system has to fulfill to guarantee normal growth and development during intrauterine life on one hand and, on the other hand, to cope with the challenges and threats infants are exposed to in the outside world after birth (3, 4).
+For the innate immune system, key players in host defense are neutrophils, which, upon an inflammatory stimulus, are attracted to the site of inflammation by a well-orchestrated recruitment process that finally leads to their extravasation from the bloodstream into inflamed tissue (5, 6).
+This recruitment process is severely restricted during early stages of fetal development when compared with adults (7, 8).
+As a functional consequence, murine and human fetal neutrophils display a limited capacity to roll and adhere in vitro and in vivo.
+Interestingly, exposure to the extrauterine environment as in prematurely born infants does not stimulate neutrophil function, but instead, neutrophil maturation seems to be regulated by an intrinsic molecular program (7).
 Recently, using various systems biology approaches, several studies have investigated immune system development during the neonatal period (9-11).
-Besides an increase in type I IFN-related functions, an ontogenetic control of neutrophil signaling was suggested targeting Toll-like receptor- and IL-1-dependent signaling, both of which affect the NF- κ B signaling pathways (9).
+Besides an increase in type I IFN-related functions, an ontogenetic control of neutrophil signaling was suggested targeting Toll-like receptor- and IL-1-dependent signaling, both of which affect the NF-κB signaling pathways (9).

 The NF-kB family of transcription factors is ubiquitously expressed and regulates numerous targets particularly in immune cells (12).
 Two major signaling pathways exist: the canonical and the noncanonical.
-The canonical signaling pathway is activated downstream of inflammatory surface receptors on immune cells including Toll-like receptors (TLRs) or the tumor necrosis factor- α (TNF- α) receptor and leads to nuclear translocation of the NF-KB subunit p65.
+The canonical signaling pathway is activated downstream of inflammatory surface receptors on immune cells including Toll-like receptors (TLRs) or the tumor necrosis factor-α (TNF-α) receptor and leads to nuclear translocation of the NF-kB subunit p65.
 It initiates the rapid but transient activation of gene transcription of proinflammatory cytokines and therefore induces and prolongs the inflammatory response.
-In contrast, RelB, known as the primary effector of the noncanonical NF-KB signaling pathway, initiated by a diverse range of ligands and receptors, like lymphotoxin α receptor/lymphotoxin $\alpha 1\beta 2$ (LT $\beta R/LT-\alpha 1\beta 2$) or TNF receptor type II/LT- α (TNFRII/LT- α), elicits a slow and persistent activation of gene transcription (13).
-While the noncanonical NF- κ B signaling pathway is well known for its importance in lymph node development during fetal ontogeny (14), it also functions as a fine-tuning mechanism for inflammatory responses.
+In contrast, RelB, known as the primary effector of the noncanonical NF-kB signaling pathway, initiated by a diverse range of ligands and receptors, like lymphotoxin α receptor/lymphotoxin $\alpha 1\beta 2$ (LT β R/LT- $\alpha 1\beta 2$) or TNF receptor type II/LT-a (TNFRII/LT-a), elicits a slow and persistent activation of gene transcription (13).
+While the noncanonical NF-κB signaling pathway is well known for its importance in lymph node development during fetal ontogeny (14), it also functions as a fine-tuning mechanism for inflammatory responses.
 This was shown by chromatin immunoprecipitation (ChIP) sequencing that revealed numerous RelB downstream targets, among them important immune modulators such as interleukin 1 receptor associated kinase 3 (IRAK-3) and the ubiquitin modifying enzyme A20 (gene name: tumor necrosis factor-alpha-induced protein 3, TNFAIP3) (15).
-A20 is a key negative feedback inhibitor of the canonical NF- κ B signaling pathway exerting its immunomodulatory function through its ubiquitin modifying properties (16-18).
+A20 is a key negative feedback inhibitor of the canonical NF-κB signaling pathway exerting its immunomodulatory function through its ubiquitin modifying properties (16-18).
 Accordingly, A20 deficiency in mice results in multiorgan inflammation and premature death (19).
 Further studies using conditional knockout mice focused on the role of A20 in innate immune cells.
 Mice with an A20 deficiency (Tnfaip3-/- mice) in the myeloid compartment develop spontaneous polyarthritis with sustained proinflammatory cytokine production (20).